First-Year New Student Checklist

 The testing agencies can submit your test scores electronically or mail them to the Office of Admission.
 Your high school counselor can email materials to firstname.lastname@example.org.

 The Office of Student Accounts publishes the electronic billing statements in July for the fall semester and December for the spring semester.
-Click here for information about the billing process, payment plans, and additional Student Account Services.
+Visit the Student Accounts website for information about the billing process, payment plans, and additional services.

 Your out-of-pocket cost has been calculated in your Financial Aid Notification.
 If you need additional assistance to cover educational expenses, Butler offers financing options to invest in your education.
 The payment plan, Federal Direct PLUS Loan, and Private Education Loans are available regardless of financial aid eligibility.